 The lambda sensor is also referred to as the Oxygen (O2) sensor plays a very important role in the control of exhaust emissions on a catalytic equipped vehicle.

 The lambda sensor is fitted into the exhaust pipe before the catalytic converter.
-The sensor will have 4 electrical connections and it reacts to the oxygen content in the exhaust system and will produce an oscillating voltage between 0.5 volt (lean) to 4.0 volts, or above (rich) when running correctly.
+The sensor will have 4 electrical connections and it reacts to the oxygen content in the exhaust system and will produce an oscillating voltage between 0.5 V (lean) to 4.0 V, or above (rich) when working correctly.

 Titania sensors unlike Zirconia sensors, require a voltage supply as they do not generate their own voltage.
-A vehicle equipped with a lambda sensor is said to have 'closed loop', this means that after the fuel has been burnt during the combustion process, the sensor will analyse the emissions and re-adjust the engine's fuelling accordingly.
+A vehicle equipped with a lambda sensor is said to have closed loop, this means that after the combustion process, the sensor will analyse the emissions providing data for the re-adjustment of fueling.

 Titania O2 sensors have a heater element to assist the sensor reaching its optimum operating temperature.
-The sensor when working correctly will switch approximately once per second (1 Hz) but will only start to switch when at normal operating temperature.
-This switching can be seen on the oscilloscope, and the waveform should look similar to the one in the example.
+The sensor when working correctly will switch approximately once per second 1 Hz, but will only start to switch when at normal operating temperature.

 If the frequency of the switching is slower than anticipated, remove the sensor and clean with a solvent spray and this may improve the response time.

-The lambda sensor is also referred to as the Oxygen O2 sensor or a Heated Exhaust Gas Oxygen (HEGO) sensor and plays a very important role in control of exhaust emissions on a catalytic equipped vehicle.
+The O2 sensor or a Heated Exhaust Gas Oxygen (HEGO) sensor and plays a very important role in control of exhaust emissions on a catalytic equipped vehicle.
 The lambda sensor is fitted into the exhaust pipe before the catalytic converter; cars using the new EOBD2 will also have a post cat lambda sensor.

 The sensor will have varying electrical connections and may have up to four wires; it reacts to the oxygen content in the exhaust system and will produce a small voltage depending on the Air/Fuel mixture seen at the time.
-The voltage range seen will, in most cases, vary between 0.2 and 0.8 volts: 0.2 volts indicates a lean mixture and a voltage of 0.8 V shows a richer mixture.
-A vehicle equipped with a lambda sensor is said to have 'closed loop', this means that after the fuel has been burnt during the combustion process, the sensor will analyse the resultant emissions and re adjust the engine's fuelling accordingly.
+The voltage range seen will, in most cases, vary between 0.2 and 0.8 V: 0.2 V indicates a lean mixture and a voltage of 0.8 V shows a richer mixture.

 The lambda sensor is essentially two porous platinum electrodes.
 The outer electrode surface is exposed to the exhaust gasses and is coated in a porous ceramic with the inner coated surface exposed to fresh air.